 Sometimes it’s the simplest recipes that are the tastiest.
 Boiled Baby Potatoes with Butter and Parsley proves this point.
-Simply boil the potatoes in salted water until fork tender, drain reserving just a bit of water in pan, add butter, dried parsley, and salt, to taste.
+Simply boil the potatoes in salted water until fork tender, drain reserving just a bit of water in pan, add butter, fresh parsley, and salt to taste.
 Mix and serve.

 Next, came preparing the cabbage.
 The cabbage I tasted from the boiled dinner was bitter and tasteless.
 How to improve?
 Sautéing the cabbage with chopped sweet onion in some oil, sprinkling a little sugar to take away some of the bitterness, then adding some salt and pepper to taste made it delicious.

 Roasting baby carrots in a little olive oil with a sprinkle of salt brought out their natural sweetness.
 Lining the baking sheet with foil or parchment made cleanup a breeze.
-I usually prepare these in my toaster oven.
+I usually prepare these in my toaster oven (affiliate link).

 As for the turnips, they weren’t invited to the party as my husband loathes them.
 I don’t think I have ever tried a turnip so I don’t miss what I’ve never had.
 Wait, my mother-in-law made me try them.
 I agree with my husband.